Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Proof of the comparison result

 \section{Proof of the comparison result}

-\begin{proof}[Proof of Theorem \ref{thm:comp}] The proof is based on adapting the ideas of \cite[Theorem 3.59]{fabbri2017stochastic}, \cite[Theorem 2]{lions1989viscosity3} to the Wasserstein space, which is a metric space and not a Banach space.
-Similarly to \cite[Remark 3.9]{ekren2014viscosity}, by passing from $U$ to $e^{2 L_h t} U$, without loss of generality, we can assume that for $u\geq v$, we have the strict decreasing property
+The proof is divided into several steps.
+Firstly, by a standard argument for the purpose of contraposition, without loss of generality, we can assume certain monotonicity of the Hamiltonian in the value of function.
+Then in Step 1, we apply the doubling variable technique, where the variational principle is applied to obtain maximum.
+In Step 2, we estimate the distance between optimizers using the Lipschitz property of sub/super solutions and the regularity of the hamiltonian.
+In Step 3, we compare the jets obtained from Theorem~\ref{ishii} to derive a contradiction. \begin{proof}[Proof of Theorem \ref{thm:comp}] The proof is based on adapting the ideas of \cite[Theorem 3.59]{fabbri2017stochastic}, \cite[Theorem 2]{lions1989viscosity3} to the Wasserstein space, which is a metric space and not a Banach space.
+Similarly to \cite[Remark 3.9]{ekren2014viscosity}, by passing from $U$ to $e^{2 L_h t} U$, without loss of generality we can assume that for $u\geq v$, it holds that

 and $h$ satisfies \eqref{eq:unifh1} with $3L_h$.
 Denote $\chi(\theta):=e^{-\tilde Lt}\left(1+|y|^2+\left(\int |x|^2\mu(dx)\right)^2\right)$ so that

 The conclusion of the theorem being $\sup_{\theta\in \Theta}(u-v)(\theta)=0$, to obtain a contradiction, we assume that